fermyon/developer/content/wasm-functions/quickstart.md

 ## Install Language Specific Tooling

 With Spin you can build applications using a wide variety of different programming languages.
-This quickstart, contains instructions and samples for JavaScript, TypeScript and Rust.
+This quickstart, contains instructions and samples for JavaScript, TypeScript, Rust and TinyGo.

 Language specific tooling must be installed on your machine, follow these installation instructions: